Brabb3l/kfc-parser/docs/src/eml/usage.md

    if it doesn't already exist.
 4. Place the mods you want to use in the `mods` directory.
 5. (Optional) Modify the [`eml.json`](#emljson-configuration) configuration file.
+    - Useful for enabling the console or export capabilities.
 6. Launch the game.

 ### `eml.json` Configuration